guidemetothemoon/guidemetothemoon/README.md

 ## 🧙‍♀️ About Me

 :tiger: A techie from Norway who loves preaching about all things cloud native, Kubernetes, green tech and cats.
-I am also an active supporter of sustainability in tech and outside of it, and animal welfare.
+An active supporter of sustainability in tech and outside of it, and animal welfare.

 ⛅️ Microsoft Azure MVP and CNCF Ambassador